 \subsection{Admissibility}

-As discussed in section~\ref{subsec.admissibility}, a grounded agent should be able to execute what is specified by the obligation norms, that is, at least one behavior and one object have to be grounded to the corresponding action and artifact, so that they afford execution by the agent.
-This condition, stated in Definition~\ref{def:executable1}, is checked by Algorithm~\ref{alg:executable}.
+Recall that if a grounding $\grnd$ is admissible it comply to the obligation norms.
+That is, each agent grounded to a role mentioned in an obligation norm should have an affordance with behavior and object which are grounded to the action and artifact of that norm \--- see Definition~\ref{def:executable1}.
+This condition is checked by Algorithm~\ref{alg:executable}.

 Procedure {\tt Executable} checks if an obligation norm is executable by checking if all grounded agents are capable of executing the required $act$ with the corresponding $art$.
 The {\tt Capable} procedure ensures that the object part of the statements can be used by required actions grounded to corresponding behaviors.
-The procedure is run for all obligation norms so as to ensure overall admissibility (Definition~\ref{def:admissible}).
-For norm $\norm{must}{\stm{Buyer}{Pay}{PayForm}}$, since $(\namem{Buyer},\namem{nao}) \in \mathcal{G}_A$ (line 2), the procedure checks if \name{nao} is capable of executing action \name{Pay} with the artifact \name{PayForm}.
-Since $(\namem{Pay},\namem{give}) \in \mathcal{G}_B$ (line 7), $(\namem{PayForm},\namem{cash}) \in \mathcal{G}_O$ (line 8), and also $(\namem{nao},\namem{give},\namem{cash}) \in F$ (line 9), the procedure returns {\tt true}, and the obligation norm is deemed executable.
-All obligation norms are verified in such a manner, and all are executable given the domain and grounding in this example.
-Also, the number of grounded agents is in the limits of the cardinality norm (not shown in the algorithm), thus the grounding $\mathcal{G}$ is admissible.
+The procedure is run for all obligation norms to ensure overall admissibility (Definition~\ref{def:admissible}).
+For norm $n_1$, since $(\namem{Buyer},\namem{Roby}) \in \grnd_A$ (line 2), the procedure checks if \name{Roby} is capable of executing action \name{Pay} with the artifact \name{PayForm}.
+Since $(\namem{Pay},\namem{give}) \in \grnd_B$ (line 7), $(\namem{PayForm},\namem{cash}) \in \grnd_O$ (line 8), the procedure verifies that $(\namem{Roby},\namem{give},\namem{cash}) \in F$ (line 9).
+This is the case, so norm $n_1$ is deemed executable.
+All other obligation norms are verified in such a manner, and all are found executable given the domain and grounding in this example.
+Also, the number of grounded agents is in the limits of the cardinality norm (not shown in the algorithm), thus the grounding $\grnd$ is admissible.